Dr. Franco Sciannameo

 Hartford, and the University of Pittsburgh.

-Always concerned with the role of artists in society, Sciannameo writes and lectures
+Always concerned with the role of the artist in society, Sciannameo writes and lectures

 extensively on contemporary music and its relation to politics, cinema and the arts.
 He

-and Ennio Morricone with whom he collaborated on performances and recordings.
+Ennio Morricone, and Paul Chihara with whom he collaborated on performances and recordings.

 Sciannameo’s articles and essays are featured in The Musical Times (London), and his